Ted McCoy: Biography

 McCoy's architectural influences included 1950s Californian architecture, Scandinavian modernism, and the work of Frank Lloyd Wright.
 He was also fascinated by the Victorian and Edwardian architecture of his home city.
 Much of McCoy's work was Brutalist, though his awareness of the historic styles within Dunedin led him to create buildings which echoed history as well as presenting the modern.
 This was perhaps most noteworthy in the sanctuary of Dunedin's St Paul's Cathedral, where a modern addition was created for a much older structure.

 In 1967, McCoy set up a partnership with Peter Wixon to form McCoy and Wixon Architects.
 The firm won many institutional and governmental commissions, notably the Chancery for the New Zealand High Commission in Papua New Guinea.

 McCoy and his wife Nola had 13 children, two sons and 11 daughters, four of whom followed him into architectural design, as has one of their 20 grandchildren.
 He died at his home in Dunedin on 17 January 2018, aged 92.
+Nola McCoy died in 2025.